litaoh/base58/README.md

+# base58

 A Dart Base58 Cipher - Encoder/Decoder library for Dart developers.
+This encoding is typically used for crypto currencies such as Bitcoin.

 ## Usage